 Visits can take place anytime between 11:00 am and 9:00 pm.
 Visits are based on medical need so Emergent and Urgent visits will be seen first.
 If your pet is stable and okay to wait, we will give you notice approximately one hour before your provider will be ready for your pet.
 That way if you’re out running errands or eating lunch, you have some time to finish up and head back.
 Once we send your visit notification, please let us know when you are on your way!

 When you check-in online, you’ll be told how many people checked in before you.
 This is not your place in line.
 Please refresh your submission page after 11:30 for an accurate update.
-Your position may change based on the medical urgency of other patients and which card number you have.
-Card numbers indicate your actual position in line to give everyone an opportunity to check-in at their own pace.
+Your position may change based on the medical urgency of other patients and which ticket number you have.
+Ticket numbers indicate your actual position in line to give everyone an opportunity to check-in at their own pace.
 Most patients are checked in, triaged, and properly ordered by 11:30 am.

 Is it safe for my pet to wait to be seen?